unrealwork/atsd-use-cases/USMortality/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/6cf6fe70)

 Using the third dropdown, we are able to sort by geographic region.
-Theses regions are not part of any established system; the states were merely grouped together for this dataset to abe able to visualize deaths according to geographic distribution.
+These regions are not part of any established system; the states were merely grouped together for this dataset to abe able to visualize deaths according to geographic distribution.
 The regions were provided only with numbers and without any names.
 Below is how we chose to name these regions.
 This list will come in handy later in the article when we delve into Axibase's SQL query language capabilities.